citron-labs/vscode-command-buttons/README.md

 - `.vscodeignore` excludes source and packaged `.vsix` files from the extension bundle.

 ## Release Notes
+### 0.2.3
+- Copy-only mode now copies the command to the clipboard and shows a confirmation message.

 ### 0.2.2
 - Added visual guide GIFs for presets, custom commands, layout toggles, and show/hide controls to the README.